 - First aid bag

-- Shoe cover/slip (keep your shoes away from your clothes)
+- Shoe cover or just a plastic bag (keep your shoes away from your clothes)

 - Toiletries bag